andyjin2000/cs131_notes_dev/_chapters/pixels/filters_and_convolutions.md

 $$\delta_2[n,m] \overset{\mathcal{S}}\rightarrow h[n,m] = \frac{1}{9} \sum\limits_{k=-1}^{1}\sum\limits_{l=-1}^{1} \delta_2[n-k, m-l]$$

-Running this function for each pixel in the input image, we get an impulse response $h$ of the following form:
+Running this function for each pixel in the input image and its surrounding neighbors, we get an impulse response $h$ of the following form:

 $$\begin{bmatrix}
     0&0&0&0&0 \\